Karankapoor24/PySparkVerse_NB/README.md

 - Read multiple files with filename in a new column: Read multiple files into a DataFrame and add filename as a new column.
 -->

 ## 02_Pyspark_Easy_To_Medium (In this lesson, we will solve questions ranging from easy to medium difficulty level.
-We have taken references from HackerRank.)
+We have taken references from HackerRank)

 ## Day_1 (6 questions)
   * Revising the Select Query I Hacker Rank